 - 2 teaspoon maple syrup

-Wash and half the Brussels Sprouts and toss them with oil, onions, garlic, rosemary, salt, and pepper.
+Wash and half the Brussels Sprouts.
+Thinly slice the onions and mince the garlic.
+Toss them all together along with oil, rosemary, salt, and pepper.
 Spread onto a baking sheet in a single layer and bake for about 30 minutes, stirring occasionally, until browned on the outside and tender on the inside.